choonkiatlee/rescue-major-software/README.md

-# rescue-major-software
+# :no_entry_sign: DEPRECEATED!
+Do not use! :no_entry_sign:
-Rescue Major Software
+Rescue Major Software old repository - here just for historical viewing